Sunday, 6 April 2014

-a new study suggests.
-Researchers looked at nearly 63,000 people in Norway who
+Depression may increase the risk of heart failure, a new study suggests.
+Researchers looked at nearly 63,000 people in Norway who underwent physical and mental health assessments.

-years, close to 1,500 of the participants developed heartfailure.
+failure.
 Compared to people with no symptoms of depression, those with mild symptoms were 5% more likely to develop heart failure, and those with moderate to severe symptoms had a 40% increased risk.

 The study was scheduled for presentation Friday at a meeting of the European Society of Cardiology in Stavanger, Norway.